31st October 2011

 (From the Advertising Standards Authority)

-OSTEOPATHY – PROTECTION OF TITLE
+OSTEOPATHY – PROTECTION OF TITLE TO PROTECT YOU

 osteopathy used to treat leg muscles